Skip to Content

 • If the repair is relatively small and the dishwasher is otherwise in good shape, repairing can be a good value.

-A simple “repair value” check
+A simple repair-value check

-For more on operating costs, see “Do Energy and Water Ratings Matter for Dishwashers?”.
+For more on operating costs, see Do Energy and Water Ratings Matter for Dishwashers?.
+If quiet operation matters to you, see How Quiet Should a New Dishwasher Be?.

 6) Florida-specific factors that can change the decision